 "Sure you are!" the President cut him off, invading his companion's space to whisper furiously, "We need their cooperation."

-Inside of his head, Henry was dreadfully amused and assaulted by sniggers, which traveled through Denny's brain uninvited.
+Inside of his head, Henry was dreadfully amused and kept laughing, which was highly contagious.
 He let out a small guffaw and cleared his throat.

-"He is right, Minister," he spoke up mockingly.
+"He's right, Minister," he said mockingly.
 "You need my help."

 The man wiped his forehead and exhaled noisily.
 "Yes," he breathed, looking like a cornered animal.
 "I suppose I do."

-"That's settled then!" the President whooped happily.
+"That's settled then!" the President plowed on.
 "Now, on to business…when can we meet this leader of yours?"

 Denny sat back, his eyes still on the wriggling Minister, and said, "You're not likely to meet him at all, sorry."